avocadoboi/avo/README.md

     // Do NOT call this method directly, instead call invalidate() or getGUI()->invalidateRect(...) to
     // tell the system that a portion of the GUI has been updated and wants to be redrawn.
 Note that
     // invalidate() cleans up if the view has been moved, by also invalidating the last rectangle.
+    // invalidateRect(...) only makes sure a region will be updated.
   }
   void draw(AvoGUI::DrawingContext* p_drawingContext, const AvoGUI::Rectangle<float>& p_targetRectangle) override
   {